opea-project/GenAIComps/comps/lvms/README.md

-# Image To Text Microservice
+# LVM Microservice

-Image-To-Text is one of the multimodal tasks that empowered by LLMs.
-This microservice uses LLaVA as the base model.
+Visual Question and Answering is one of the multimodal tasks empowered by LVMs (Large Visual Models).
+This microservice supports visual Q&A by using LLaVA as the base large visual model.
 It accepts two inputs: a prompt and an image.
 It outputs the answer to the prompt about the image.
-It is widely used for Visual Question and Answering tasks.

 # 🚀1.
 Start Microservice with Python (Option 1)